enplore/nvd3-charts/README.md

 # nvd3-charts
-Custom responsive charts for nvd3 (gauge, bubble, radar).
+Custom charts for nvd3.

 By Johan Johansson/Enplore (https://github.com/enplore/nvd3-charts.git).

 Current version checked OK with nvd3 1.8.3 and d3 3.5.16.

+## Install
+### Manually
+Download the scripts and include them after including d3 and nvd3 scripts.
+To use, just use nv.models.xxx as per below.

+### With npm
+The repo is not published on npmjs, however you can still install it with npm from github:

+`npm install --save github:enplore/nvd3-charts`

+Then `@import 'nvd3-charts/gaugeChart'` after importing d3 and nvd3 packages.
+To use, just use nv.models.xxx as per below.

+## Use
-## Gauge chart
+### Gauge chart
 Simple gauge, wants a single value as data.
 Use a CSS width of 190px to keep it together (not responsive).

 ![](https://raw.githubusercontent.com/enplore/nvd3-charts/master/gauge.png)